zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/dynamic-workflow.md

 ## Contextual Data

 Contextual data such as the datetime, page URL, and user IP is not included in the submission.
-However, since this information is available as dynamic content, it can be easily mapped when necessary, usually in combination with SaveTo actions or the [Data Action](./actions/data).
+However, since this information is available as dynamic content, it can be easily mapped when necessary, usually in combination with SaveTo actions or the [Alter Action](./actions#alter).

 As a quick reference use these sources: